khulnasoft/integrations-core/tcp_check/README.md

 - `collect_response_time` (Optional) - Defaults to false, which means no response time metric is collected.
 If set to true, the metric returned is `network.tcp.response_time`.
 - `tags` (Optional) - Tags to be assigned to the metric.

-[Restart the Agent][5] to start sending TCP service checks and response times to Datadog.
+[Restart the Agent][5] to start sending TCP service checks and response times to Khulnasoft.

 <!-- xxz tab xxx -->
 <!-- xxx tab "Containerized" xxx -->